 If we become aware of any supplier company acting in contravention of the requirements in our Supplier Code, we reserve the right to demand corrective actions or ultimately to terminate the agreement.

-During 2018 and onwards, we will continue our engagement with our suppliers, providing support and guidance to ensure adherence with our Supplier Code.
-To this effect, we will be revisiting our processes to continue raising awareness within our supply chain and to ensure our suppliers have the most effective measures in place.
+During 2019 and onwards, we will continue our engagement with our suppliers, providing support and guidance to ensure adherence with our Supplier Code.
+To this effect, we will continue to strengthen our processes and to continue raising awareness within our supply chain and to ensure our suppliers have the most effective measures in place.

 Our procurement teams, who are reviewing the self-assessment questionnaires completed by suppliers, will continue to receive further training to ensure that any non-compliances have been assessed and followed up appropriately.
 Any ‘critical’ non-compliances will be dealt with as a priority by the procurement teams.
 We will collect key performance metrics from supplier audits to keep track of the number of non-compliances and ensure those are resolved and closed as soon as possible.